search search close close

 Lamb and Wool Management: History

-This success brought the Lamb and Wool Program a national reputation for sheep management knowledge, education, production, and marketing.
-Because of this reputation and national producer demand, the program branched out to help producers nationwide through its Home Study Course on Sheep Management and its annual short courses.
-Enrollment in all programs over the past 37 years, totals 12,614 sheep producers from all 50 states and 10 foreign countries.
+This success has built a national reputation for the Pipestone Lamb and Wool Program through sheep management knowledge, education, production, and marketing.
+Because of this reputation and national demand for practical sheep management education, the program branched out to educate producers nationwide through online courses and short courses.

 Questions or more information?